SibleySpeaks/katapult-manifesto/en/katapult-manifesto.md

 We believe that we are systemically intertwined with technology and will are not able to end technology or roll back developments without considerable cost.

-### Moores' Law
+### Moore's Law

 We believe in exponential growth of computational performance.
 We do not expect the current computational paradigms to fulfil this, but assume that new paradigms like quantum computing will not only increase the overall performance but also help to explore entirely new ways of thinking about computation.

 ### Exponential growth

-We believe that technologies like CrispR, Blockchain, Robots, Bots, AI, VR, Augmented Reality, and so on all inherit from Moores' Law and therefor also follow exponential growth (and sometimes contribute towards it)
+We believe that technologies like CrispR, Blockchain, Robots, Bots, AI, VR, Augmented Reality, and so on all inherit from Moore's Law and therefor also follow exponential growth (and sometimes contribute towards it).

 ### Automation

 We believe that everything that can be automated will be automated.
-We see this happening in two domains: motor-skills in the form of robots and cognitive skills in the form of artificial intelligence.
+We see this happening in two domains: motor-skills, in the form of robots, and cognitive skills, in the form of artificial intelligence.

 ### Everything is connected